dionarodrigues/diogorodrigues.dev/blog/2022-12-27-key-react-18-release-features-in-2022.en.md

 ## State Update Batching

 For better performance, React groups multiple state update calls within a running process into a single render.
 For example, you have an event handler that, when executed, will call 3 separate `setState()`.
 Instead of 3 re-renders, React will perform the update of all states and then re-render the component.
-This is called a batch.
+That's batching!

 **State Update Batching is not a new feature in the library, however it only worked for React event handlers prior to this release.
 This [version 18 now automates batches for promises, setTimeout, native event handlers, or any other event not batched in React by default](https://reactjs.org/blog/2022/03/29/react-v18.html#new-feature-automatic-batching).**